Tenx/travelchina/docs/index.md

 ---
 layout: home
-title: China Travel Guide - Your Gateway to Exploring China
+title: Your Gateway to Exploring China
 description: Discover the wonders of China with our comprehensive travel guide.
 Get expert tips on destinations, culture, and essential travel information.

 hero:
-  name: China Travel Guide
+  name: China Trip Guides
   text: Your Gateway to Exploring China
   tagline: Discover ancient wonders, vibrant cities, and breathtaking landscapes
   image: